doxepin (Silenor) (cont.)

 FDA pregnancy category C. It is not known whether doxepin will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

-It is not known whether doxepin passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Doxepin can pass into breast milk and may harm a nursing baby.
+Tell your doctor if you are breast-feeding a baby.

 How should I take doxepin (Silenor) (Silenor)?

 Take this medication within 30 minutes before bedtime.
-Doxepin should not be taken within 3 hours after eating a meal.
+Do not take within 3 hours after eating.

 It may take 7 to 10 days before your insomnia symptoms improve.
-Keep using the medication as directed and tell your doctor if your symptoms do not improve after 10 days of treatment.
+Keep using as directed and tell your doctor if your symptoms do not improve after 10 days of treatment.

 Store at room temperature away from moisture, heat, and light.